jainishbharti05/RadhaPolyClinic/README.md

 It includes making the source files to the right repository path and then just run the apllication

 # Development
 As of now, this of mine not full-fleged, development of it is still going on.
 Once i get done with this.
-I"ll write a full review readme.md and add requirements.txt and license.txt file too.
-Until that time comes by, you can view my code and implementation.
+I"ll write a full informational readme.md and add requirements. txt file too about the modules and packages i used during development.
+Until that , you can view my just view my code and implementation.